syst3x/traffic-radar/README.md

 - Breadboard or perfboard, as well as wires or jumpers to hold and connect the Arduino with the RTC module and the radar board

 ## Arduino code
 At the top of the [Arduino source code file](traffic-radar.ino) are several constants that can be modified to suit your particular installation and adjust how the radar system operates.
+The basic operation is this:
+  1. The Arduino will read incoming serial data from the radar whenever a vehicle moves through its line-of-site.
+  2. We keep track of the current maximum observed speed in both the inbound and outbound directions, but terminate a single vehicle capture and log a datapoint if we go a long enough time without a new speed datapoint or if the total capture time exceeds the threshold.
+  3. If we go long enough without receiving radar data, we put the radar into a low-power state for a specified amount of time.
+Upon wakeup, we mandate that the radar stays awake and searching for a vehicle for a minimum amount of time before it's allowed to sleep again.
+This sleep/wakeup process is referred to as "hibernation", and is able to reduce total system power consumption and extend runtimes.
+  4. Every 10 seconds, we flush the SD card buffer and write all logged datapoints.
+This ensures that when the system battery dies or is disconnected, we will lose at most the last 10 seconds of data.

+With this in mind, here is how the following constants will control system operation:
+- `hibernate` set to true to enable hiberation and put the radar in a low-power state occasionally to reduce system power consumption
+- `lateDataTimeThreshold` this is how long to wait, in miliseconds, after the most recent radar data has been received before entering hibernation
+- `sleepTime` this is how long the radar will spend in its low-power state before waking back up

 ```
 ////////////////////////////////////////////////////////////////////////////